- Admire the Great Zimbabwe Ruins built by the Shona people

 Choose your itinerary

-- Landlocked and bound by mighty rivers and mountains, most of Zimbabwe is a rolling plateau, the Highveld, which is a central ridge forming the country's watershed.
-Streams flow southeast to the Limpopo and Sabi Rivers and northwest into the Zambezi.
+- Landlocked and bound by mighty rivers and mountains, most of Landlocked and bound by mighty rivers and mountains, most of Zimbabwe is a high rolling plateau, known as the Highveld.
+Each side of this central ridge forms the country's watershed where streams flow southeast to the Limpopo and Sabi Rivers and northwest to the Zambezi.

 - Zimbabwe has more official languages than any other country in the world.
 The 16 official languages of Zimbabwe are: Chewa, Chibarwe, English, Kalanga, Koisan, Nambya, Ndau, Ndebele, Shangani, Shona, Sotho, Tonga, Tswana, Venda, Xhosa, and the Zimbabwean Sign Language.

 - Zimbabwe has a moderate climate with rain from November to May.
 Days are often sunny with dramatic late afternoon thunderstorms.
-September to October is the top time for wildlife viewing.
+September to October is the most popular time for wildlife viewing.